nilovelez/machete/readme.txt

 * First publicly available version

 == Upgrade Notice ==

+= 1.5 =
+¡New module!
+Maintenance and coming soon mode.

 = 1.4.6 =
 Cookie bar has been (slightly) redesigned.
 Resave your cookie bar settings to regenerate the static files.